 Whether you're opening a bakery, starting a career as a Twitch streamer, or launching an e-commerce store, branding is crucial.
-Coming up with a name that's unique, memorable, and suitable for your business is one of the most important steps you'll take.
+Creating a good business name that's also unique, memorable, and suitable for your business is one of the most important steps you'll take.

-The good news is that you always have a lot of options for compelling brand names.
+The good news is, you always have a lot of options for compelling business names.
 All it takes to find the right match is a little brainstorming and an open mind.
-Once you have the perfect brand name in place, marketing your business should become a lot easier.
+Once you have the perfect business name in place, marketing your business should become a lot easier.

-Why Your Choice of Brand Name Is Crucial
+Why Your Choice of Business Name Is Crucial

 Often, people pick names for their websites almost at random.
 This is a mistake, however, as the name you use will become the symbol for your brand.
 There's a difference, for example, between shopping at “Joe's Tackle Store” and “The Fish Emporium”.
 One sounds like a small-town shop, whereas the other wouldn't look out of place as the header of an online storefront.